We’re officially in year two of the COVID-19 pandemic, and despite early warnings that vaccines could take years to develop, there are now three

 9 When will we know if the vaccine is safe for kids?

-Mobeen Rathore, M.D., board-certified pediatric infectious disease specialist and chief of Pediatric Infectious Disease and Immunology for Wolfson Children’s Hospital, tells Romper in an interview that we will likely have answers by March 2021.
+Mobeen Rathore, M.D., board-certified pediatric infectious disease specialist and chief of Pediatric Infectious Disease and Immunology for Wolfson Children’s Hospital, told Romper in early 2021 that we should have answers by March 2021.
+And now we do.